bahadirdonmez/arch-linux/README.md

     In my case, the USB drive name is `/dev/sdb`.

-2. Execute the following command to write the installation image to the USB drive:
+2. Write the installation image to the USB drive:

     ```bash
-    export USB_DEV="/dev/sda"
+    export USB_DEV="/dev/sdx" # Replace 'x' with your USB drive letter.
-    sudo dd bs=4M if=$ISO_FILE of=$USB_DEV conv=fsync oflag=direct status=progress
+    sudo dd bs=4M if="${ISO_FILE}" of="${USB_DEV}" conv=fsync oflag=direct status=progress
     sudo sync
     ```

-    > :warning: **Note**\
+    > ⚠️ **Warning:**\
-    > This command will permanently erase all data on `/dev/sdb` and write the
-    > installation image onto it.
+    > This will permanently erase all data on `/dev/sdx` and write the installation image onto it.
 Ensure you have entered the correct drive name.

 ## Next Steps

-Proceed with the subsequent steps in this guide to install Arch Linux on your computer and tailor it to your preferences.
+With the bootable USB ready, you're set to install Arch Linux.
+Follow the links below in sequence to customize and optimize your Arch Linux setup:

 ### [1.
 Home](./README.md)